-But as we'll explore in this next section, it really is important that you know for sure that it is indeed cortical slowing that is causing your inability to focus.
+But as we will explore in the next section, it really is important that you know for sure that it is indeed cortical slowing that is causing your inability to focus.

 Why?
-Because if you are self-diagnosing or being told you have ADHD without getting an EEG test, and you begin entraining your brain to high levels of concentrated beta waves, particularly in the +20 Hertz range, could make your symptoms worse.
+Because if you are self-diagnosing, or being told you have ADHD, without getting an EEG test, and you begin entraining your brain with high levels of concentrated beta waves, particularly in the +20 Hertz range, you could make your symptoms worse.

-You may simply be suffering from anxiety or a related condition, in which case theta wave entrainment would be better suited.
+You may actually be suffering from an anxiety-related condition, in which case theta wave entrainment would be better suited.

 Can ADHD Sufferers Benefit from Binaural Beats?

 The short answer is yes: Because whatever brainwave activity you are lacking can potentially be stimulated through the use of brainwave entrainment using binaural beats.

 For those who have difficulty concentrating and experience low productivity levels due to hyperactivity and anxiety, theta and alpha wave frequency entrainment will help reduce anxiety and improve focus.

 For this same group of people, beta wave frequency entrainment may exacerbate symptoms of anxiety and lack of focus.

 We are cautious about recommending beta recordings to anyone who suffers from anxiety or hyperactivity, because even in non-sufferers, concentrated beta and gamma wave entrainment can cause high-level stimulation that may make a person feel anxious and fidgety.